heroku-examples/heroku-applink-pattern-api-access-java/README.md

 **Bulk API Inserts**

-This sample includes a demonstration of using the Salesforce Bulk API using connections formed with the Heroku Integration add-on.
+This sample includes a demonstration of using the Salesforce Bulk API using connections formed with Heroku AppLink.
 To see this in action obtain an org that is empty or that you are using for testing purposes only.
 Repeat the `salesforce:authorizations` command above using the connection name `empty-org` and then update the `CONNECTION_NAMES` environment variable within `.env` with a comma delimiated list of connection names (example shown above).
 Restart the application using the `mvn spring-boot:run` command and you will see in the console output the following:

 ```
 Starting Bulk API process for 'empty-org'